Applying for Admission to JMU

 - Prepare early.
 It can take several weeks for transcripts to be sent to JMU by other colleges and high schools.
 We recommend that you make requests for all transcripts to be sent to JMU at least one month before the JMU application deadline.

-- Request a global evaluation of your credit if you are transferring from a college or university outside the U.S. Click here for a list of global credit evaluators.
+- Request a global evaluation of your credit if you are transferring credit from a college or university outside the U.S.

-- Research JMU Majors.
+- Explore JMU Majors.
 You may have to meet additional academic requirements in order to progress in your major at JMU.
-We strongly recommended that you learn about the various majors at JMU and their specific requirements.
-The academic advising Web site can provide you with detailed information about all JMU majors so that you will know what to expect when you arrive.
+We strongly recommended that you review the Major Snapshots to learn about the various majors at JMU and their specific requirements.
+The Academic Advising website provides detailed information about all JMU majors so that you will know what to expect when you arrive.
 JMU does not admit students by major.
 You are evaluated solely on your academic record and potential for success; the major you select on your application does not affect the admission process in any way.

 - Sign your Letter of Intent.
 If you are you participating in the Guaranteed Admission Agreement you must sign the letter of intent with a counselor at your community college when you have completed 45 credits.
 Keep in mind that you still need to apply to JMU.